- Sleek shape

 How safe is the Hyundai Elantra?

-It’s safe, but there’s room for improvement.
-With good test scores and standard active safety equipment, it’s a 7 here.
+With its scores and its standard active safety equipment, the Elantra earns a 7 for safety.

 Which Hyundai Elantra should I buy?